 Weight: 3.3kg with moderator

-What it offers: This impeccably finished pre-charged air rifle combines refined performance with rugged build quality.
-The HW100 K features a simple, yet remarkably smooth and reliable, 14-shot magazine-fed firing system that’s operated by a silky side- lever mechanism.
+What it offers: A beautifully finished pre-charged air rifle that is rugged in build but with a refined performance.
+The HW100 K features a straightforward, smooth and trustworthy 14-shot magazine-fed firing system that’s operated by a silky side- lever mechanism.
 Specifications also include a fully-adjustable two-stage match trigger and manual safety catch.

-We like: The HW100’s stock is crafted from high-grade walnut and embellished with some crisp chequering – an eye-catching laminate model is also available.
+Why you should buy it: The HW100’s stock is crafted from high-grade walnut and decorated with sharp chequering.
+There is also a laminate model if that’s your thing.
 A 200BAR fill will return more than 50 consistent full-power shots, and the air level is displayed on a clearly marked gauge at the front of the cylinder.

 Air Arms Pro Sport

-What it offers: The Pro Sport is one of the most technologically advanced spring-and-piston airguns on the market.
-This ingenious air rifle offers fixed-barrel accuracy without the usual encumbrance of a typical underlever.
-Instead it features a recessed aluminium cocking lever, housed discreetly within the fore-end of the stock.
+What it offers: The Air Arms Pro Sport is one of the most technologically advanced spring-and-piston airguns on the market.
+Quite simply it is ingenious.
+This air rifle offers you fixed-barrel accuracy without being encumbered by a typical underlever.
+Instead you have a recessed aluminium cocking lever, which is hidden away within the fore-end of the stock.

-We like: The cocking stroke is exceptionally smooth, as is the firing cycle; the compression chamber and piston are fully supported on synthetic bearings, which results in minimal felt recoil.
+Why you should buy it: The exceptionally smooth cocking stroke and firing cycle; the compression chamber and piston are fully supported on synthetic bearings.
+As a result felt recoil is minimal.

-Automatic safety catches are incorporated within the cocking mechanism and the crisp two-stage CD trigger unit, and the barrel shroud features baffling to soften the muzzle report.
-A sculpted stock with elegant laser-cut chequering, rollover cheek-piece and ventilated recoil pad give excellent balance and handling from this thoroughbred springer.
+The cocking mechanism and two-stage CD trigger unit incorporate automatic safety catches.
+The muzzle report is softened by baffling on the barrel shroud.
+A sculpted stock with elegant laser-cut chequering, rollover cheek-piece and ventilated recoil pad give excellent balance and handling.
+Quite simply this springer is a real thoroughbred.

 Air Arms TX 200 MK111 (spring powered hunter)